 Sketch was founded in 2010.
 It is a vector graphics application that designers use to create UI and UX flows for mobile applications and websites.
 It raised a $20 million Series A in September 2021 at an undisclosed valuation led by Benchmark, which accounted for its total funding to date.
 The company had a partnership with Apple that Sketch ended in 2015, removing the Sketch app from the App Store and allowing users to download it directly.
 The Sketch app was made available on the App Store again in 2023.
 As of 2024, Sketch has more than 1 million users, with notable clients including Netflix, Google, Boeing, Target, Epic Games, Motorola, and Porsche.

 Both Sketch and Figma offer similar functionalities for creating digital interfaces.
 Unlike Figma, which operates on a cloud-based collaborative platform, Sketch is primarily a desktop-native application.
-Sketch users need an Apple computer running MacOS to create and design files in the Sketch application, with the web app only offering view, inspect, and download features.
+Sketch users need an Apple computer running macOS to create and design files in the Sketch application, with the web app only offering view, inspect, and download features.

-AdobeXD, which has now been discontinued by Adobe, was a design and prototyping tool developed by Adobe Systems initially released in 2016.
-AdobeXD was deeply integrated with other Adobe Creative Cloud applications such as Photoshop and Illustrator, offering workflow integration for designers already entrenched in the Adobe ecosystem.
+Adobe XD, which has now been discontinued by Adobe, was a design and prototyping tool developed by Adobe Systems, initially released in 2016.
+Adobe XD was deeply integrated with other Adobe Creative Cloud applications, such as Photoshop and Illustrator, offering workflow integration for designers already entrenched in the Adobe ecosystem.
 As part of other products offered by Adobe bundled in a Creative Cloud suite, Adobe XD does not offer a free tier.

-The software generated $17 million in ARR in 2022, however, AdobeXD was no longer available as a standalone application through Adobe’s Creative Cloud app launcher as of June 2023.
-Given that Figma and AdobeXD offer similar design tools to customers, this indicated that after being acquired by Adobe, Figma would replace AdobeXD.
+The software generated $17 million in ARR in 2022; however, Adobe XD was no longer available as a standalone application through Adobe’s Creative Cloud app launcher as of June 2023.
+Given that Figma and Adobe XD offer similar design tools to customers, this indicates that after being acquired by Adobe, Figma would replace Adobe XD.
 After Adobe’s deal to acquire Figma for $20 billion collapsed in December 2023 under regulatory pressure, Adobe announced plans to discontinue XD.

 Framer